-Professional development opportunities are available for teachers, both public and private, throughout the year.
-Preapproval of credit may be required through your principal or school system.
-Follow your school systems requirements to assure proper credit.
+Professional development opportunities are available for teachers, in both public and private schools.
+Follow your school system’s requirements to assure proper credit.

 New Teacher Oyster Gardener Workshops

 This course will highlight the oyster’s critical role in the Lynnhaven ecosystem and prepare teachers to conduct an oyster restoration project with their students during the upcoming school year.
 At the workshop, we will provide teachers with a lecture on oyster reef biology, history, ecology and restoration, plus we will guide teachers through construction of oyster gardening equipment and use of water quality monitoring tools.
 For more information about this program, email Laurie Sorabella or call 757-460-1200.
 Space is limited.
 The course is appropriate for elementary through middle school teachers who are not currently involved in oyster restoration.